 Delegated Third Party: Any Person to which an Anti-Doping Organisation delegates any aspect of Doping Control or anti-doping Education programs including, but not limited to, third parties or other Anti-Doping Organisations that conduct Sample collection or other Doping Control services or anti-doping Educational programs for the Anti-Doping Organisation, or individuals serving as independent contractors who perform Doping Control services for the Anti-Doping Organisation (e.g., non-employee Doping Control officers or chaperones).
 This definition does not include CAS.

-DFSNZ: Drug Free Sport New Zealand established under the Sports Anti-Doping Act 2006 (formerly the New Zealand Sports Drug Agency under the New Zealand Sports Drug Agency Act 1994), or the Integrity Sport and Recreation Commission established under the Integrity Sport and Recreation Act 2023, as the case may be.

 Disqualification: See Consequences of Anti-Doping Rule Violations above.

 Doping Control: All steps and processes from test distribution planning through to ultimate disposition of any appeal and the enforcement of Consequences including all steps and processes in between, including but not limited to, Testing, investigations, whereabouts, TUEs, Sample collection and handling, laboratory analysis, Results Management, and investigations or proceedings relating to violations of Rule 10.14 (Status During Ineligibility or Provisional Suspension).